library-data-platform/ldpmarc/README.md

 `srs_marctab` table and all of its indexes are rebuilt.
 In ldpmarc 1.2, experimental support for "incremental update" is available.
 Incremental update may run much faster than full update if the number of changes is small.
+(If many records have changed, incremental update may take too much time; and in that case a full update should be run once before resuming incremental updates.)
 To enable incremental update, use the `-i` command-line option.
 Note that even with `-i` ldpmarc will still perform a full update when required, such as the first time that ldpmarc 1.2 is run, or when schema changes need to be made.